 - Increased risk for HIV/AIDS

 It is especially concerning for older adults, those 50 and older, to misuse or abuse prescription drugs, as they are the age group most likely to experience adverse health effects from medications.
 Older adults are more likely to experience negative health outcomes due to the fact that they are at risk for increased sensitivity to medications, and are more likely to have slower metabolisms and slower elimination of medication from their bodies.
 This population is at an increased risk for medication misuse as they are more likely than other age groups to be prescribed medication for anxiety, sleep disorders, and chronic pain.
 Those belonging to this age group are also more likely to be affected by combining alcohol with prescription drugs, leading to unintentional overdose.

-Prescription Drug Abuse Treatment and Prognosis
+Prescription Drug Abuse Prognosis

-If you or a loved one is concerned about someone’s use of prescription drugs, it may be time to seek professional help and treatment.
+If you or a loved one is concerned about someone’s use of drugs, it may be time to seek professional prescription drug addiction treatment.
 Prescription drug addiction has devastating effects on one’s health and wellbeing.
 The process of ending the abuse of prescription drugs can be challenging and is best accomplished at a residential treatment facility using evidence-based therapies, integrated treatment for co-occurring disorders, active peer support, and a focus on relapse prevention.
 Ceasing the use of prescription drugs, specifically opioid pain relievers, can cause a person to have serious withdrawal symptoms, making an inpatient prescription drug abuse program the best option for someone to safely detox in a supporting and professional environment to work through his or her addiction for a lasting recovery.